-The Panama Private Interest Foundation is a type of entity that is a cross-breed between a trust and a corporation, however, it is neither.
-A Foundation is an entity that is different from any other legal entity known in Anglo-saxon law because it is not the legal personification of a person or group of persons (as with a corporation), rather it is a legal entity that does not have owners (share-holders, participants, or partners), and it traditionally has a specific purpose for the benefit of a general group of individuals.
+The Panama foundation, also know as a private interest foundation, is a type of entity that is a cross-breed between a trust and a corporation, however, it is neither.
+A Panama foundation is an entity that is different from any other legal entity known in Anglo-saxon law because it is not the legal personification of a person or group of persons (as with a corporation), rather it is a legal entity that does not have owners (share-holders, participants, or partners), and it traditionally has a specific purpose for the benefit of a general group of individuals.

 The concept of a “Foundation” began during the Roman Empire, under the influence of Christianity.
 As an example, the Catholic Church was considered a divine foundation, and the various sub-organizations within the church had the legal control for administrating its’ patrimony.
 The original foundations were not created for serving a private need for a specific individual or family, rather they were formed for serving the needs of a community.
 Several centuries later, the legal entity denominated as a “Foundation” continues to exist and is widely used and accepted around the globe for personal and private needs.

 The concept of a “Private Interest Foundation” began when the Principality of Liechtenstein created the “Law of Persons & Companies”, the 20th of January, 1926 (Personen und Gesellschaft Recht – P.G.R.), which created the “Family Foundation”, (for the private benefit of the members of one or more families) and the “Mixed Foundation” (for the private benefit of not only families, but also for other persons or institutions).